 This is a highly competitive, limited program.
-The two or three students per year who matriculate compete for scholarships that cover tuition throughout the program.
+The two students per year who matriculate receive scholarships that cover tuition throughout the program.
 In addition to outstanding grades and MCAT scores, the applicant should provide evidence of enthusiasm and aptitude for research, with prior research experience beyond that of college courses.
 This is an important factor in evaluation of the application.

 After the supplemental application packet, MCAT scores, and letter(s) of evaluation are received, the completed application is reviewed by the committees on admissions of the MD/PhD program.
-Students applying for the MD/PhD program are not considered for admission to MD-only program.
 A small percentage of applicants are then asked to visit the University for interviews from October through March.